ha7ilm/csdr/README.md

 - `c` is `complexf` (two single precision floating point values in a struct)
 - `u8` is `unsigned char` of 1 byte/8 bits (e. g. the output of `rtl_sdr` is of `u8`)
 - `s16` is `signed short` of 2 bytes/16 bits (e. g. sound card input is usually `s16`)
+- `f16` is a half precision float of 2 bytes/16 bits

 Functions usually end as: